mofe-stack/PeerConf/README.md

 for each problem, we launch multiple reasoning traces in parallel.

-as traces complete, peerconf uses their confidence scores to construct an online confidence threshold. active traces are periodically probed to determine whether they have effectively committed to an answer.
+as traces finish, peerconf uses their confidence scores to construct an online confidence threshold. active traces are periodically probed to determine whether they have effectively committed to an answer.